SMSirajulhaq/SMSirajulhaq/README.md

-- 👋 Hi, I’m Sirajulhaq
+- 👋 Hi, I’m Siraj
 - 👀 Interested in Civil Engineering & Entrepreneurship.
-- 🌱 Currently learning Civil Engineering (BIM)
+- 🌱 Currently building Cupping.app and Sirajulhaq.in
-- 💞️ Not looking for collaboration rn
+- 💞️ Not looking for any collaboration right now
 - 📫 How to reach me: Call/Text at +917032407568

 <!---